pudly/schmopera-hugo/content/articles/folk-songs-for-lunch-esprit-orchestra-krisztina-szab-in-the-rba.md

 date = "2017-10-04T10:10:00-04:00"
 lastmod = "2017-10-04T15:35:00-04:00"
 publishDate = "2017-10-04T14:01:00-04:00"
 short_description = "Szabó takes a cue from folk-song performance practice, keeping things simple and all about storytelling.
-She found ease in her role among Berio's varied sound worlds, and let her listeners settle in to what's familiar in these songs: the tunes.
-The light-filled, close-up environment of the Amphitheatre is unnerving for many artists, but Szabó is a performer who relishes the chance to step into her audience's personal space." slug = "folk-songs-for-lunch-esprit-orchestra-krisztina-szab-in-the-rba" title = "Folk songs for lunch: Esprit Orchestra &amp; Krisztina Szabó in the RBA"
+She found ease in her role among Berio&#039;s varied sound worlds, and let her listeners settle in to what&#039;s familiar in these songs: the tunes.
+The light-filled, close-up environment of the Amphitheatre is unnerving for many artists, but Szabó is a performer who relishes the chance to step into her audience&#039;s personal space." slug = "folk-songs-for-lunch-esprit-orchestra-krisztina-szab-in-the-rba" title = "Folk songs for lunch: Esprit Orchestra &amp; Krisztina Szabó in the RBA"
 +++